CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     !!!guard "Guarded Method"
         This function is only callable by the `owner` of the contract.

-    Function to transfer a coins from the contract with approval.
+    Function to transfer coins from the contract with approval.
 This function is needed for back compatability along with dealing with raw ETH.

     | Input   | Type      | Description                    |
     | ------- | --------- | ------------------------------ |